Campus guidance and services

 A.D.
 Henderson University School

 The A.D.
-Henderson University School will begin the school year on August 17, 2020, with virtual instruction.
+Henderson University School began the school year on August 17, 2020, with virtual instruction.
 Additional information is available on the school’s website.

 All facilities are closed until further notice.

 The Office of Undergraduate Admissions is holding campus tours for potential applicants for the 2021 application cycle.
 All tours will require advanced registration and compliance with the wearing of face coverings and physical distancing guidelines.

 A deep cleaning project and schedule began on all campuses when FAU transitioned to online instruction and remote work.
 This includes detail cleaning of all office and classroom spaces, disinfectant of all flat surface/floors and commonly touched areas (such as door handles), and dusting of all surfaces.
 Classrooms are being locked after cleaning.
 Restrooms are being deep cleaned and restocked as required.
 More information is available in the Cleaning and Disinfecting plan.